zzw890827/aws-dva-questions/Set02/README.md

        BD.
        1. The company needs an authentication process that identifies users with accounts.
-       2. 2The company needs to track guest users who eventually create an account.
+       2. The company needs to track guest users who eventually create an account.
        3. Guest users should be able to access sample content.
        4. B: Identity Pools handle the creation of unique identities for users and grant temporary AWS credentials.
 By configuring the identity pool to allow unauthenticated users, you are giving guest users a way to access resources with temporary AWS credentials.
        5. D: By creating separate IAM roles for authenticated and unauthenticated users, you can control the access levels based on user status.
 Authenticated users get access to everything, whereas unauthenticated (guest) users can only access sample content.